BachiLi/redner/README.md

 Since the submission we have improved the renderer a bit.
 In particular we implemented a CUDA backend and accelerated the continuous derivatives significantly by replacing automatic differentiation with hand derivatives.

 redner is expected to be used with [PyTorch](https://pytorch.org/), and can be used seamlessly with PyTorch operators.
 While the documentation is work in progress, you can take a look at the [tests directory](tests) to have some ideas.
 A series of tutorials is appearing now.
-A good starting point is to look at [tutorials/01_optimize_single_triangle.py](https://github.com/BachiLi/redner/blob/master/tutorials/01_optimize_single_triangle.py) where we optimize for the vertex positions of a single triangle. redner inherits a subset of [Mitsuba](http://www.mitsuba-renderer.org) scene format, see [tests/test_teapot_reflectance.py](https://github.com/BachiLi/redner/blob/master/tests/test_teapot_reflectance.py) and [tests/test_teapot_specular.py](https://github.com/BachiLi/redner/blob/master/tests/test_teapot_specular.py) for examples of loading Mitsuba scene files.
+A good starting point is to look at the [wiki](https://github.com/BachiLi/redner/wiki) redner inherits a subset of [Mitsuba](http://www.mitsuba-renderer.org) scene format, see [tests/test_teapot_reflectance.py](https://github.com/BachiLi/redner/blob/master/tests/test_teapot_reflectance.py) and [tests/test_teapot_specular.py](https://github.com/BachiLi/redner/blob/master/tests/test_teapot_specular.py) for examples of loading Mitsuba scene files.
 There is also a Wavefront obj file loader for individual meshes, take a look at [tutorials/02_pose_estimation.py](https://github.com/BachiLi/redner/blob/master/tutorials/02_pose_estimation.py).